 Section 22.56.020 Applications.

-22.60.020 - Applicability The C district shall conform to the coastal zone as established by The requirements of this Article apply to all proposed development the Coastal Act of 1976.
-The following general regulations shall and new land uses within the Coastal Zone.
-These requirements apply in all C zoning districts as noted below and should be subject apply in addition to all other applicable provisions of this to the provisions of Chapters 22.62 through 22.74I of this title.
-The Development Code.
-In the event of any perceived conflict between
+The C district shall conform to the coastal zone as established by the Coastal Act of 1976.
+The following general regulations shall apply in all C zoning districts as noted below and should be subject to the provisions of Chapters 22.62 through 22.74I of this title.
+The